Table of Contents

 Can I Chew Mustard Seeds Raw?

 Chewing raw mustard seeds is not a good choice.
-However, you can have raw mustard leaves with salads, soups, and stews as long as you do not have thyroid problems.
+However, you can have plain mustard leaves with salads, soups, and stews if you do not have thyroid problems.

 References: